forestgrape/coronavirus/index.md

     - alveolar type 2 cells
     - alveolar macrophages
 * infection but no replication
-    - dentritic cells [check: if ACE2 expressed/other mechanism of phagocytosis]
+    - dentritic cells [check: if ACE2 expressed/other mechanism of phagocytosis]: aptosis induce
 * no entry
     - Cells not expressing ACE2.
 Except if the cells phagocyte virions on their own and the virions are able to fuse the membranes once phagocyted.

 > Phagocytose  can occur e.g. for antibody marked virions which may get phagocyted by macrophages.
 This is both relevant upon reinfection and for the design of vaccacines.
 Antibodies against the outer membrane proteins (e.g. the spike) can be a two-sided sword.

+### tissue tropism
+* coronaviruses are often is tissues with large aptical surface and the [virions are released](#orientation-matters) again on the aptical side to spread via the covering fluids.
+* coronaviruses are to big to diffuse effiently inside tissues [to verify].

 <p id='section-habitat'>-----</p>

 ## Habitat
 [in rework]
 As outlined in [tropism](#tropism) there are many conditions for a virus to replicate.
 Since adaption occurs mainly through evolution for viruses, a genetic lineage of a virus replicate only in certain environments.
-These environments are habitats:
+These environments form the habitat of a virus strain:
-><span id='habitat'> A *Habitat* of a virus are collections of [cells](#infected-cell) or [organism](#infectable-organism) such as tissues, organs, organisms, or even collection of organism which are frequently infected.
+><span id='habitat'> The *Habitat* of a virus consists of the locations of interest a virus entity frequently is found: [cells](#infected-cell), tissues, organs or [organism](#infectable-organism).
 E.g. Sars-CoV-2 frequently infects alveolar type 2 epithelial cells.
-These are called a habitat as well as the surrounding organ: the human lungs. </span>
+These are called a habitat as well as the surrounding organ: the human lungs and the host organism: us humans </span>

-### organisms habitats
+### organisms habitat:hosts
-><span id='endemic'> A virus strain is *endemic* in a collection of organism if that collection is a habitat of the virus.</span>
+The organisms part of a virus habitat are called hosts:

-><span id='host'>A *Host* of a virus is an [infectable organism](#infectable-organism) and these infections occur frequently and are relevant for the spread of the virus i.e. are part of the life cycle.</span>
+><span id='host'>A *host* of a virus is an [infectable organism](#infectable-organism) and these infections occur frequently and are relevant for the spread of the virus i.e. are part of the life cycle.</span>

+><span id='endemic'> A virus strain is *endemic* in a collection of organisms if that collection is a habitat of the virus.</span>

 Sometimes it is helpful to name frequently infected organism which play no role in the virus spread:
 ><span id='side-host'>A *Side Host* of a virus is a [host](#host) but the infections yield *no* relevant spread of the virus.
 E.g. the virus cannot replicate effienctly or the virions cannot leave the host.
 These infections can be viewed as side-effects of the random virus spread.
 Viruses can evolve such that a Side Host becomes a Host</span>

-### interspecies transmissions
+### conquering new habitats
+The virus can get attached to a cell types or hosts the given strain which are not part of its current habitat.
+Most likely the entity of viruses doensn't manage to adapt to the new target.
+However if a lineage of viruses manages to adapt to this new target, this becomes a new habitat.
+If the new target is a new species an interspecies transmission has occurred.
+Since in new habitats there often is a different evolutionary drive, the line of viruses can give rise to a new virus strain.
+The new habitat can be:
+- a new cell type
+- a new tissue type
+- a new host type: [conquering new hosts](#conquering-new-hosts)

+### conquering new hosts
-As the [movement of virions](#movement-of-virions) is random, virions reach things they get attached to at random.
-If a virus strain frequently reaches animals of some species, there are several cases <!--[in programming languages: switch(animal) or animal match]-->:
+As the [movement of virions](#movement-of-virions) is not directed, virions get attached to things at random.
+If a virus strain reaches animals of some species, there are several cases <!--[in programming languages: switch(animal) or animal match]-->:
 * the animal reached is a host -> continue life cycle
 * the animal reached is not a host:
     - it is not infectable -> break
     - it is infectable.
 This yields an [*interspecies infection*](#interspecies-infection).
 Again two cases:
         * the virus can *not* leave to infect other hosts -> break i.e. it is a cul-de-sac
         * virions can leave to infect other hosts -> gives rise to a new life cycle: an [*interspecies jump*](#interspecies-jump) has happend.
 Since likely the evolutionary drive changes this gives raise to a new virus strain.

-> <span id='interspecies-infection'> An _interspecies infection_ is when an animal which is not a [host](#host) animal becomes infected by a virus strain. </span>
+> <span id='interspecies-infection'> An _interspecies infection_ is when an animal which is not an existing [host](#host) animal becomes infected by a virus strain. </span>

-> <span id='interspecies-jump'> An *interspecies jump* denotes a transmission to a new species and the species becomes a new [host](#host) i.e. the new species becomes a habitat of the virus.
-The virus strain will likely evolve to an adapted new strain.</span>
+> <span id='interspecies-jump'> An *interspecies jump* denotes a transmission to a new species and the species becomes a new [host](#host) i.e. the new species becomes part of the habitat of the virus.
+The virus strain may evolve to an adapted new strain.</span>

+> <span id='zoonosis'> An [interspecies jump](#interspecies-jump) where the target is a human is called *zoonosis*.</span>

 So an interspecies infection denotes a transmission without spread in the new species.
 If these infections occur frequently the new species becomes a side host but not a natural host.
 Frequent infections allow the virus strain to adapt to the new host.
 The host may become part of a life cycle of a possibly new virus strain which is then an [interspecies jump]

-### conquering new habitats
-The virus can get attached to a cell type or host the given strain hasn't been endemic.
-Most likely the entity of viruses doensn't manage to adapt to the new target.
-However if a line of viruses manages to adapt to this new target, this becomes a new habitat.
-If the new target is a new species an interspecies transmission has occurred.
-Since in new habitats there often is a different evolutionary drive, the line of viruses can give rise to a new virus strain.
 #### observed interspecies infections
 * all occurrences where [interspecies jumps](#interspecies-jumps) occurred at least one [interspecies infection](#interspecies-infection) must have occurred.
 But it is likely that many interspecies infections occurred before the jump happened.
 * Infections of Humans:
-    There are quite a few reports on that BCoV regularly causes infections in the human intestines.
+    - In the 70s and 80s there were a couple of reports that BCoV regularly causes infections in the human intestines.
 Most of them are based on EM images and serological evidence.
 However, since most groups couldn't cultivate the viruses and there's some doubt [citations on the way].
     - The HECV-4408 coronavirus was isolated from a child having diarrhea [Zhang et al](#zhang94)
 #### observed interspecies jumps
 * jumps: The bovine coronaviruses have likely jumped to a whole range of hosts: canine, human, wild ruminants, porcine [Bidokhti et al](#bidokhti).
-* jumps to humans, also called zoonotic events: MERS, Sars-CoV-1, Sars-CoV-2, OC43 are all jumped from animals to humans [refs in work].
+* jumps to humans, also called zoonotic events: MERS, Sars-CoV-1 and OC43 are all jumped from animals to humans [refs in work].

 <p id='habitat-of-sars-cov-2'>-----</p>